gatsbyjs/gatsby/docs/docs/sourcing-from-contentstack.md

 To build a sample home page, perform the following steps in Contentstack:

-1. Create a ‘Home’ content type with ‘Title’ and ‘Body’ fields
+1. Create a 'Home' content type with 'Title' and 'Body' fields
-1. Create an entry for the ‘Home’ content type
+1. Create an entry for the 'Home' content type
 1. Create a development environment
-1. Publish the ‘Home’ entry to the development environment
+1. Publish the 'Home' entry to the development environment

 ### Step 4: Run Gatsby